MACTEP-ETF/RTR108/P15_frameworks/README.md

 *Piezīme*:
 Šīs nodarbības apguvei studēju šo web-kursu: *https://app.pluralsight.com/course-player?clipId=33017302-131d-43db-bc3f-e8ea1c1ecc53*

+## Common features of Angular template syntax
+- **ngFor** – A structural directive that renders a template for each item in a collection.
+The directive is placed on an element, which becomes the parent of the cloned templates.
+- **ngIf** – A structural directive that conditionally includes a template based on the value of an expression coerced to Boolean.
+When the expression evaluates to true, Angular renders the template provided in a then clause, and when false or null, Angular renders the template provided in an optional else clause.
+The default template for the else clause is blank.
+- **Interpolation {{ }}** – renders a property's value as text.
+- **Property binding [ ]** – lets you use the property value in a template expression.
+- **Event binding ( )** – uses a set of parentheses, ( ), around the event.

-## Component
+## Components
-Component is a view defined in Template.
-It is associated code defined with a Class and Metadata defined with a decorator.
-1. Template:
-   - View layout;
-   - Created with HTML;
-   - Includes binding ad directives.
-2. Class:
+Components define areas of responsibility in the user interface, or UI, that let you reuse sets of UI functionality.
+A component consists of three things:
-   - Code supporting the view;
-   - Created with TypeScript;
+- **A component class** – that handles data and functionality: Code supporting the view; Created with TypeScript; Properties: data; Methods: logic.
-   - Properties: data;
-   - Methods: logic.
-3. Metadata:
-   - Extra data for Angular;
+- **An HTML template** – that determines the UI.
+It is a view layout,  and Includes binding and directives.
-   - Defined with a decorator (a function that adds *metadata* to a class, its members, or its methoods arguments).
+- **Component-specific styles** – that define the look and feel.
+Defined with a decorator (a function that adds *metadata* to a class, it's members, or its methoods arguments).

+### Decorator
+**@Component() decorator** – this indicates that the following class is a component.
+It provides metadata about the component, including its selector, templates, and styles.
+- The selector identifies the component.
+The selector is the name you give the Angular component when it is rendered as an HTML element on the page.
+By convention, Angular component selectors begin with the prefix app-, followed by the component name.
+- The template and style filenames reference the HTML and CSS files.

 ### Component Checklist
 - Class -> Code